-The best way to get around Chicago is via public transportation – specifically the "L" train.
-Operated by the Chicago Transit Authority, the "L" (short for "elevated train") is cheap and easy to use.
+The best way to get around Chicago is via public transportation – specifically the L train.
+Operated by the Chicago Transit Authority, the L (short for "elevated train") is cheap and easy to use.
 The CTA also operates an extensive bus system with routes servicing nearly every attraction, but the bus may be difficult for newcomers to navigate.
-There's also the Metra regional train system that makes stops throughout downtown Chicago and in neighboring cities and suburbs.
+There's also the Metra Rail regional train system that makes stops throughout downtown Chicago and in neighboring cities and suburbs.
 You can use public transit to reach the city from both nearby airports.
-O'Hare International Airport (ORD) sits just less than 18 miles northwest of downtown and can be accessed via the Blue "L" line, and Chicago Midway International Airport (MDW) is located about 11 miles southwest of downtown and can be reached using the L's Orange Line.
+O'Hare International Airport (ORD) sits 18 miles northwest of downtown and can be accessed via the L's Blue Line, and Chicago Midway International Airport (MDW) is located about 11 miles southwest of downtown and can be reached using the L's Orange Line.
 Cabs and ride-hailing services are also available, although high starting rates and extra charges make this option a bit expensive.
 Parking garage and street parking fees are pricey as well, but if you decide you need a set of wheels, rental agencies can be found at both airports.

 |On Foot & By Bike||

-Chicago is too big to navigate using only your own two legs.
+Chicago is too big to navigate using only your own two feet.
 However, the Windy City's individual neighborhoods can easily be explored on foot or by bike.
 Chicago is laid out on a grid, making it very easy to find your way.
-And the city's Divvy bike share system allows you to grab a set of wheels whenever you need them (there are hundreds of stations around the city).
-Divvy day passes cost $7; the first 30 minutes of each use is included in the cost of the pass, and you will be charged $2 for the next 30 to 60 minutes, $6 for an additional 60 to 90 minutes, and $8 or more should you continue to use the same bike for every additional 30 minutes beyond that.
+And the city's Divvy bike-share system allows you to grab a set of wheels whenever you need them (there are hundreds of stations around the city).
+Divvy day passes cost $15; single rides cost $3.
+If you're visiting during the winter, you'll want to bring plenty of layers to protect you from the notoriously low temperatures, and keep in mind that heavy snowfall can make wintertime biking impossible.

-|Taxi||Taxis are a convenient way to get around the Loop and to areas beyond downtown.
-Within the Loop and the Near North, you should have no trouble hailing a cab from the street.
-And if you find yourself outside that immediate area, you might want to call for a pick-up since there are fewer cabs about.
-Meters start at $2.25 with each ninth of a mile costing 20 cents (that's around $1.80 per mile).
-The rate per mile tends to vary depending on the price of fuel, and you will be charged a dollar for the first extra passenger, plus another 50 cents for each additional passenger.|
+Taxis are a convenient (albeit pricey) way to get around the Loop and to areas beyond downtown.
+Within the Loop and the Near North Side, you should have no trouble hailing a cab from the street.
+If you find yourself outside that immediate area, plan on calling for a pick-up since there are fewer cabs about.
+Meters start at $3.25 with each mile costing $2.25.
+Extra charges also apply for trips to and from the airports and to and from regions outside of the city's limits.
+A cheaper alternative is to use a ride-hailing service like Uber or Lyft.

-|Car||If you do decide to use a car, you'll be helped by the city's grid layout.
+If you do decide to use a car, you'll be helped by the city's grid layout.
 But you should be prepared for extremely limited (and often pricey) parking and heavy traffic during rush hour.
 Several apps and websites, including ParkChicago, SpotHero and ParkWhiz, can help mitigate some of that frustration, as they allow you to reserve spots and pay in advance.
-If you're visiting during the cold months and do not have much winter driving experience, you'll be better off relying on public transport – roads can be icy and snowfall leads to limited visibility.
+If you're visiting during the cold months and do not have much winter driving experience, you'll be better off relying on public transport – roads will likely be icy and snowfall leads to limited visibility.